He korero whakarapopoto

 Rats and mice

-It is thought that Pacific rats (also known as kiore) came with the first Polynesian settlers, about 1250–1300.
+It is thought that Pacific rats (also known as kiore) came with the first Polynesian settlers, about 1250–1300 CE.
 Ship rats and Norway rats arrived with the first Europeans and quickly spread.
 Rats have killed off some native species of birds and bats.
 In winter they eat insects that would otherwise be food for native animals.

 Mice also take the food eaten by native animals.
 Mice live in swarms in bush throughout the country.